cvxgrp/qcml/README.md

 Operators and atoms
 ===================
-SCOOP provides a set of linear operators and atoms for use with modeling.
+QCML provides a set of linear operators and atoms for use with modeling.
 Since an SOCP only consists of affine functions and second-order cone inequalities, we only provide linear operators and operators for constructing second-order cones.
 All other atoms are implemented as *macros*.
 Whenever the parser encounters an atom, it simply expands its definition.

 Operators
 ---------